 1) Distributions of spectrum holes: We first look into the shape and the fitting function of spectrum hole distributions.
 We choose a time period during which the overall spectrum usage level is around 50% to avoid the impacts of extremely high or low spectrum activities.
 The distributions of spectrum holes in our measure data are presented by the blue bars in Fig. 3.
 The time lengths of spectrum holes and the intervals in between them are referred to as off time and on time in the figures, and they are all shown in the unit of one millisecond.
-Similarly, the size of spectrum holes in the frequency domain and the size of occupied channels between the holes are denoted as off sizes and on sizes in the figures, and the sizes are in the unit of one channel or 180 kHz.
+Similarly, the size of spectrum holes in the figures, and the size are denoted as off sizes and on sizes in the figures, and the sizes are in the unit of one channel or 180 kHz.